An overload of carbon dioxide is acidifying seawater, posing a subtle but profound threat to marine invertebrates.

 “What we’re doing now will have impacts in our lifetime,” said Fabry.
 “We are certainlyleaving a legacy to our children and grandchildren and they’re going to ask what did we do about it.”

-- Research Highlight: Bizarre to the Bone524 views
+- Research Highlight: Rising Ocean Acidification Leads to Anxiety in Fish573 views